folsomcp/specpolFlow/docs-jb/Tutorials/2-Normalizing_Tutorial.md

                   paramsName='[params_file]',
                   batchMode=True)
 ```
-This useful for normalizing a large number of observations of the same object.
+This useful for normalizing a large number of observations of the same star.